sayan801/leap-sls/ReadMe.md

-# which tech stac is used in this code base
+# which tech stack is used in this code base

 GitHub Copilot: Based on the codebase analysis, here's the key technology stack used: